DivyaGarg0801/Daily-Codes/README.md

 # Daily-Codes
-This is my first git repository.
+This is my 1st git repository.